101 Cooking For Two

 brining a turkey in a bag

-• Be SURE to rinse the bird inside and out when removed from the brine.
+• Carefully rinse the bird inside and out when removed from the brine.
 Pat dry and proceed with the cooking.
-Be very careful and clean up the area after rinsing.
-See https://www.101cookingfortwo.com/chicken-rinse-not-rinse/
+Clean the whole area after rinsing off the brine and wash your hands and arms for food safety.

 rinsing a brined turkey under running water